roeya2/PDF-Merger/README.md

-# PDF Merger Pro
+# PDF Merger

 ## Version 2.7.0

-PDF Merger Pro is an advanced utility for merging PDF files, Word documents, and EPUB e-books with a modern graphical user interface and comprehensive output control.
+PDF Merger is an advanced utility for merging PDF files, Word documents, and EPUB e-books with a modern graphical user interface and comprehensive output control.

 ### Recent Improvements (v2.7.0)
 - **🎨 Modern UI/UX Design**: Complete visual overhaul with modern color palette, icons, and styling